1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 Numerous studies show that not even professional traders, armed with the most advanced quantitative and technical models can do this consistently.

-Jim Simmons is objectively the greatest short-term trader in history.
-Simmons is the founder of Renaissance Technologies, the most successful hedge fund in history.
+Jim Simons is objectively the greatest short-term trader in history.
+Simons is the founder of Renaissance Technologies, the most successful hedge fund in history.

-- Ph.D. in Mathematics from Berkley
+- Ph.D. in Mathematics from Berkeley

 - BS in Mathematics from MIT